 Other Great Ways to Learn UX

 I’ve mentioned IDF already.
 It’s also useful to share a link to one of Joe Natoli’s course on Udemy.com.
 I still need to finish the course, but recommend it because it’s rich in detail.
 Joe is also a well-respected UX practitioner and leader in UX training.
+Keep an eye out for Udemy’s frequent sales in case you want to purchase Joe Natoli’s courses on a discount!

 As a member of IDF, I’m signed up to self-paced courses in user research, design thinking, and more.
-All are available when I need inspiration from an expert and want to build specific skills.
+All are available when I need inspiration from an expert and want to explore specific skills.
 My personal link below gives 25% off the annual fee.

 So far, no one I’ve spoken with about their career change mentioned any interest in bootcamps for their UX training, so we moved onto other topics.
 However, I’m sure one day someone will ask.
 In that case, I’d share the UX Beginner article I worked on in 2019 about top UX bootcamps.